 Every week we present a “special Medal” to the Lower School.
 Theses medal are for those children who have shown the most care, consideration, hard work and good behaviour etc.

 Throughout the year the children take part in a number of events, e.g. Arts Festival, Sports Day and other diverse activities in which their involvement gains points for them and for their class.

-We operate a policy of positive behaviour reinforcement and frequently award stickers and stamps.
+We operate a policy of positive behavior reinforcement and frequently award stickers and stamps.
 At the beginning of every year each class develops a set of classroom rules.
-These are displayed in the classrooms and are in keeping with the whole school policy on promoting good behaviour.
+These are displayed in the classrooms and are in keeping with the whole school policy on promoting good behavior.